 Trigger Point Dry Needling in Argentville, MO | Axes Physical Therapy

-Many of our patients come to us as their last resort because, after all sorts of medication and other treatments, they still just can’t find relief.
-At Axes, our licensed and knowledgeable physical in Argentville, MO work with you as a team to devise a customized treatment plan that research and experience tells us is effective.
-We’ve devoted our practice to reducing and eliminating pain, restoring mobility, and getting you back to the activities you love most, whether that hitting a home run on your local softball team, dominating your local pickleball league, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
-Reach out to a knowledgeable Argentville, MO physical therapist online or call the location nearest you.
+We’ve seen so many patients frustrated by an inability to find pain relief or a return to normal function and activity through medication or other treatments.
+At Axes, our qualified and experienced physical in Argentville, MO act as part of your team to implement a customized treatment plan that research and experience tells us is effective.
+We’ve committed our practice to positive patient outcomes and getting you back to the activities you love most, whether that hitting a home run on your local softball team, biking through the park, or just being able to wake up, go to sleep, and in between do what you want to do without feeling any pain.
+Contact an experienced Argentville, MO physical therapist online or call the location closest to you.